AlphaV2/AutoImageCaptioning/README.md

 **🖼️ AutoImageCaptioning**

-AutoImageCaptioning is a simple yet efficient image captioning system that generates textual descriptions for images using the BLIP (Bootstrapping Language-Image Pretraining) model.
-It is designed to be lightweight, requiring minimal storage and computation, making it ideal for beginners and small-scale projects.
+AutoImageCaptioning is a simple yet powerful tool that automatically generates captions for images using the BLIP (Bootstrapping Language-Image Pretraining) model.
+Lightweight and efficient, it’s perfect for beginners and small-scale projects, requiring minimal storage and computation.

-🚀 Features
+🔗 Live Demo: Check it out here: https://huggingface.co/spaces/alpha203/AutoImageCaptioning

+**🚀 Features**
 ✅ Automatic Caption Generation – Generate meaningful captions for images.

 ✅ BLIP Model – Uses the Salesforce/blip-image-captioning-base model for high-quality captions.